AIML-IfI/uccs-facerec-challenge/README.md

   evaluation.py facerec/configs/baseline_config.yaml --tasks detection --eval.detection.files FILE1 FILE2 --eval.detection.labels LABEL1 LABEL2
   ```

-##### Recognition
+#### Recognition

 During the evaluation of face recognition models, faces will be either assigned to an identity or rejected based on these similarity scores.
-All unique similarity score values in the score file will be a threshold value for matching.
+All unique similarity score values in the score file will be threshold values for matching.
 A face is counted correctly identified if the recognition score surpasses the threshold, and the correct identity possesses the highest recognition score for that particular face.
 Providing high scores for unknown identities or misdetections, which indicate a false match with a gallery identity, will result in penalties.